Skip to main content

 Although Aloysia was married by this stage, he was still close enough to the Webers to move in with them for a few months, only finding other lodgings when it became clear that he and Constanze were courting.
 The two were married in mid-1782 – having already been living together, to her mother’s consternation – and remained together through thick and thin, not least the constant spectre of money worries.
 Constanze would go on to show remarkable financial acumen on her husband’s death in 1791, putting on concerts in his memory and going to some effort to publish his works.

-We may in fact owe the existence of one of Mozart’s masterpieces, the Mass in C minor (which the SCO performs on 3-4 October, as part of the Mozart Gala), to Constanze.
+We may in fact owe the existence of one of Mozart’s masterpieces, the Mass in C minor, to Constanze.
 Her husband’s study of Bach and Handel early in their relationship awoke in her a passion for Baroque fugues, and she encouraged him to write some of his own.
 This influence is clear in the Mass, and with one of its solo soprano parts being written for her (clearly she too was an exceptional singer), this surely marks the work out as an incredible declaration of his love.

 This leaves us with Josepha, the eldest of the sisters, and in her case we have to move to Mozart's final year to see this relationship bear fruit, providing us with yet more proof of this family’s prodigious talents.
 She had moved to Vienna along with the rest of the family, where she eventually found fame in the very theatre company for whom Mozart wrote The Magic Flute in 1791.
 Josepha’s role in this theatrical extravaganza was no less than the Queen of the Night, whose fearsomely difficult music is probably what most audiences recall of the opera, despite her barely being on stage.